sigsergv/pyrone/docs/index.rst

 For security reasons you cannot upload backup files using web interface.
 You must upload it into special directory using scp or ssh.
 This special directory is ``/home/blog/pyrone-blog/storage/backups``.

+After that you can restore backup using admin interface.

 Serving static files
 ~~~~~~~~~~~~~~~~~~~~